36nw/Nestle-Sales-Data-Insights/README.md

 ## Data Source

 The dataset used in this project is Nestle's internal sales data, containing information on sales count, total revenue, sales medium, and location.
-The dataset consists of 18,115 transactions and 13 variables.
+The dataset consists of 18,115 rows and 13 columns.

 ## Tools & Technologies